Hydro Thunder Hurricane: Reception

 In the most negative review of Hydro Thunder Hurricane by a major publication, Arthur Gies of IGN cited the vibrant colors of the original Hydro Thunder, then criticized Hurricane's visuals, calling them "muted".
 He also disliked the sounds of the game calling the music forgettable, the announcer obnoxious, and the sound effects "straight from 1994".
 Criticizing the game's presentation, Gies claimed that Hurricane is "plagued by convoluted menus and awful load times".
 Simon Parkin of Eurogamer also stated the game had an "absence of personality and flourish", which "perhaps comes from a general lack of nuance or innovation".

 As of November 2010, the game had sold over 130,000 units on the Xbox 360.
 Total sales on the Xbox 360 for 2010 were in excess of 160,000 units.
 Sales on the 360 continued to be strong, with over 53,000 units being sold the first week of 2011.
 As of year-end 2011, Xbox 360 sales increased to 223,000 units for the core game and nearly 25,000 for its expansion pack.
 As of December 2012 Xbox 360 sales increased by an estimated 45%, with leaderboards registering over 321,000 players.
 The Tempest Pack performed similarly, with just over 38,000 registered players.

 The Tempest Pack downloadable content received high praise from critics.
-Jim Cook of Gamers Daily News gave the pack an 8/10.
-He praised the new course design, stating that it was a major draw for Hurricane players.
+Jim Cook of Gamers Daily News praised the new course design, stating that it was a major draw for Hurricane players.
 He also gave high marks to the game's two new boats, as well as the addition of refitted Expert class versions of the game's Novice and Pro boats.
 Cook was critical of the high unlock points of these boats, stating that "[they] may take a while to unlock unless you've been very active with the game".
 John Laster of XBLA Fans gave the Tempest Pack a "Buy" rating and called the content a great value for fans of the game.
 He also felt the courses were exceptional, feeling they were "on par, if not better than the tracks released with the game".
 He wrote that the two new boats were well matched with the other expert boats, and that the upgraded Expert versions of the Novice and Pro boats were "a necessity and something we wish had been included in the original game".